maoschanz/drawing/CONTRIBUTING.md

 Concerning the "original version" in english: i'm **not** a native english speaker, so there might be mistakes.
-If you find incorrect english labels, please report an issue about it.
+If you find incorrect english labels, please report an issue about them.

 ##### Comments